microsoft/Phi-3CookBook/md/02.QuickStart/Huggingface_QuickStart.md

-# **Using Phi-3 in Hugging face**
+# **Using Phi-3 in Hugging Face**

-Hugging face is a very popular AI community with rich data and open source model resources.
-Different manufacturers will release open source LLM and SLM through Hugging face, such as Microsoft, Apple, Google, etc.
+[Hugging Face](https://huggingface.co/) is a very popular AI community with rich data and open source model resources.
+Different manufacturers will release open source LLM and SLM through Hugging Face, such as Microsoft, Meta, Mistral, Apple, Google, etc.

 ![Phi3](../../imgs/02/Huggingface/Hg_Phi3.png)

-Microsoft Phi-3 has been released on Hugging face.
-Developers can download the corresponding Phi-3 model based on scenarios and businesses。In addition to deploying Phi-3 Pytorch models on Hugging Face, we also released quantized models, using gguf and onnx formats to give end users a choice.
+Microsoft Phi-3 has been released on Hugging Face.
+Developers can download the corresponding Phi-3 model based on scenarios and businesses。In addition to deploying Phi-3 Pytorch models on Hugging Face, we also released quantized models, using GGUF and ONNX formats to give end users a choice.

-## **1. Download Phi-3 from Hugging face**
+## **1. Download Phi-3 from Hugging Face**

 ```bash